WebOfTrust/ietf-cesr-proof/draft-pfeairheller-cesr-proof.md

 ~~~

-## Signing SAID
+## Signing SAIDs
-Applying signatures to SADs with SAIDs in place of fully expanded SAD content enables compact credentials for domains with bandwidth restrictions such as IoT.
+Applying signatures to a SAD with SAIDs in place of fully expanded nested SAD content enables compact credentials for domains with bandwidth restrictions such as IoT.
 Consider the following fully expanded credential:

 ~~~json